How to integrate Ramp MCP with Google ADK

 Introduction

 This guide walks you through connecting Ramp to Google ADK using the Composio tool router.
-By the end, you'll have a working Ramp agent that can download last month's statement as pdf, list all transactions over $500 this week, get details of my virtual cards, create a new department for marketing through natural language commands.
+By the end, you'll have a working Ramp agent that can download last month's statement as pdf, list all transactions over $500 this week, get details of your virtual cards through natural language commands.

 This guide will help you understand how to give your Google ADK agent real control over a Ramp account through Composio's Ramp MCP server.